Mother

 Bast

-At the bast company we make our fibre from plants that capture carbon, rebuild soil, and grow with minimal inputs.
-Our production facilities are located in regions where fabric manufacturing and fibre-plant agriculture overlap, allowing us to operate a grow-local, make-local, sell-local business model.
+With production facilities located in regions where fabric manufacturing and fibre-plant agriculture overlap, we operate a grow-local, make-local, sell-local business model.

 Soft purple flax flowers in bloom against a green background